vigji/test-website/_pages/home.md

 permalink: /
 ---

-We are a dynamic research group at the [Italian Institute of Technology](http://www.iit.it).
+We are a dynamic research group at the [Istituto Italiano di Tecnologia](http://www.iit.it).
 Our aim is ...

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >
     <!-- Menu -->